- Getting to zero

 Explains what the CAS Scorecard is, makes suggestions for how to use it, and walks you through the questions (including a further description, tips and sample resources).

-20KHomes Campaign communities are asked to complete the on-line CAS Scorecard every quarter once they have achieved a quality By-Name List.
+20KHomes Campaign communities are asked to complete the on-line CAS Scorecard every quarter until they can answer “yes” to all 23 questions.

 Guelph-Wellington’s Coordinated Access System (DOOR) Materials: